thiagopg84/RockPaperScissors/README.md

 # RockPaperScissors

-A simple Rock, paper, scissors game made by me from scratch to practice Vanilla JavaScript ;)
+A simple Rock, paper, scissors game made by me from scratch ;)

+I've created a series of simple apps to practice Vanilla JavaScript when I had just started to study the language.
+It's kind of fun, so I'll keep it here.

 Thiago Guterman